SFStefenon/InsulatorsTransmission/README.md

 This is a pre-processing of the data available at:
 https://github.com/InsulatorData/InsulatorDataSet
-If you need the full data please take a look at the original site.
+If you need the full data please take a look at the original repository.

 **There are 3 folders with the dataset:**
 **Cropped Dataset** with the images cropped.